What We Do

-- RWAU Management Technician works with water systems to provide the managerial expertise many systems, board, and individuals throughout the state are lacking.
-Examples of areas of assistance this position provides are: Rate Structuring; Impact and Connection Fees; Ordinances, Resolutions and By-Laws; Public Relations; Ethics and Conflicts of Interest; Elected Officials Fiduciary Responsibilities; Project Funding; Budget Preparation and How to Follow a Budget; Fraud Prevention; Parliamentary Procedure, etc.
+- RWAU Management Technician works with water systems to provide the managerial expertise many systems, boards, and individuals throughout the state are lacking.
+Examples of areas of assistance this position provides are Rate Structuring; Impact and Connection Fees; Ordinances, Resolutions, and By-Laws; Public Relations; Ethics and Conflicts of Interest; Elected Officials Fiduciary Responsibilities; Project Funding; Budget Preparation and How to Follow a Budget; Fraud Prevention; Parliamentary Procedure, etc.

 - Emergency Response Training classes are provided in partnership with DDW through a homeland security grant to provide training and assistance to water systems so they can put emergency response procedures and vulnerability assessments in place.
 6 classes are held throughout the state each year.